Airlifters Memorial, Pope Army Airfield, Fort Bragg

 The monument sits on the east side of Reilly Road just to the north of Explorer Street.

-The monument sits next to a retired C-119 aircraft, along with three additional retired exhibition aircraft.
+The monument stands next to a retired C-119 aircraft, along with three additional retired exhibition aircraft.
 The Enlisted Personnel Memorial and the Pope Airmen Memorial are directly across the road.
 The setting is park-like with mature shade trees and a dedicated walkway.